stillonearth/2022-robotics-sim-state/WRITEUP.md

 **Actions**

-* Continous vector space for rotations in 2 planes for arm's joints (size of 4)
+* Continuous vector space for rotations in 2 planes for arm's joints (size of 4)

 **Rewards**

-* Agent is getting rewards if end-effector is within green sphere
+* Agent is getting rewards if end-effector is within radius of green sphere

-This environment is not MDP because it's next state doesn't depend on previous state and action pair.
-Though difficulty of this environment with sparse initial rewards, and some algorithms that rely on Markovian dynamics models and instant feedback may fail to achieve convergence.
+Reacher environment provides sparse initial rewards.
+Because of that simple algorithms may fail to achieve initial convergence.

 ### Crawler [TODO: implement]